-Over recent years our school enrolment has been approximately 60 children with 4 teachers.
+Over recent years our school enrolment has been approximately 50-60 children with 3-4 teachers.
 The classes are organised so that all children within the school share the expertise of each of the teachers.
 Sometimes the children are grouped according to ages, sometimes they are organised into family groups and sometimes the whole school is together.
-The idea is that each child feels he/she has four teachers and that all teachers are responsible for each of the children.
+The idea is that each child feels he/she has three/four teachers and that all teachers are responsible for each of the children.

-Our school follows the NSW Board of Studies curriculum guidelines, but the method and approach reflects the school’s commitment to active learning and positive relationships between teachers and children.
+Our school follows the NSW Education Standards Authority curriculum guidelines, but the method and approach reflects the school’s commitment to active learning and positive relationships between teachers and children.
 The basic skills of reading, spelling, writing and mathematics are taught in a structured way where each child achieves success and progresses at his/her own rate.

 To complement our structured basic skills lessons, we use an integrated approach to other areas of the curriculum.
 This is called our Main Lesson, where a theme is developed over a number of weeks in an imaginative and creative way.
 Working with theme lessons over an extended period enables the child and teacher to become enthusiastic about what is being studied and to understand it in both breadth and depth.